sjl/cl-losh/DOCUMENTATION.markdown

   If `key` is given it will be called on each element before passing it to `function` to produce the bucket identifier.
 This does not effect what is stored in the lists.

+  If `map` is given it will be called on each element before storing it in the hash table.

   Examples: